braje/totality-talk/totality.md

 * _Types_ can document possible interaction with the environment
 * _Types_ document risk
 * To argue for undocumented risk is to insist on ignorance of safety

+## Summary

+> the key message of this paper is that the status of general recursive definitions is readily negotiable within a total framework.
+There is no need to give up on the ability either to execute potentially nonterminating computations or to be trustably total.
+There is no difference between what you can _do_ with a partial language an what you can _do_ with a total language: the difference is in what you can _know_.
+The time for willful ignorance is over.

+[Source: Totality vs. Turing Completeness?]{.footnote}

 ## References